Benefits For New Parents (2023 & Beyond): Baby Bonus, CDA Grants, 4 Weeks Paternity Leave & More

 Baby Bonus Cash Gift, Payout, Bonus Payout Schedule

-This should be something that’s very familiar to all Singaporean couples.
+This should be very familiar to all Singaporean couples.

 I think you would already know, raising a child in Singapore is expensive AF.